dingzhaowei/SiteTestMP/src/main/webapp/TestMP-Wiki.md

 >
 > *average test time* - the average time consumed by running a test case, which is evaluated from its run history.
 >
-> *test time volatility* - a score reflecting the run stabilty of test case.
+> *test time volatility* - a score reflecting the run stability of test case.
 The higher volatility, the lower stability.

 And the test run will also be recorded in the run history (a queue of which the capacity can be configured) for future reference.